Solvable Tuple Patterns and Their Applications to Program Verification: Applications to Automated Verification of List-Manipulating Programs

 \subsection{Combination with CHC Solving for Integer Arithmetic}

-As mentioned in Section~\ref{sec:intro}, the tuple patterns alone are often not sufficient to express appropriate invariants.
+The CHCs obtained from list-manipulating programs typically contain integer constraints in addition to word (or list) constraints.
+The CSTPs alone are not always sufficient to express appropriate invariants for such CHCs.
 Let us recall the second example (involving \texttt{take} and \texttt{drop}) in Section~\ref{sec:intro}.
 It can be expressed as the satisfiability of the following CHCs: